 Using specimens from the Museum’s scientific collections alongside immersive imagery and stories about conservation work happening there, Expedition Baja brings to life one of the most incredible regions in the world.

-Opening in April 2022 in a brand-new gallery on the top floor of the Museum, this new exhibition takes visitors off the beaten path on a journey with researchers through sky and sea islands, palm oases, and fog deserts as they discover new species, work to conserve native plants and animals, and explore the most remote parts of the peninsula.
+At home in a brand-new gallery on the top floor of the Museum, this new permanent exhibition takes visitors off the beaten path on a journey with researchers through sky and sea islands, palm oases, and fog deserts as they discover new species, work to conserve native plants and animals, and explore the most remote parts of the peninsula.

 In keeping with the Museum’s binational focus, all information in Expedition Baja is presented in both English and Spanish.